55octet/apache2graphite/README.md

 Read up on Graphite's [post-install tasks](https://graphite.readthedocs.org/en/latest/install.html#post-install-tasks).
 Focus on the [storage-schemas.conf](https://graphite.readthedocs.org/en/latest/config-carbon.html#storage-schemas-conf)

-1. Stop the container `docker stop graphite`.
+1. Stop the container `fig stop`.
 1. Find the configuration files on the host by inspecting the container `docker inspect graphite`.
 1. Update the desired config files.
-1. Restart the container `docker start graphite`.
+1. Restart the container `fig start`.

 **Note**: If you change settings in `/opt/graphite/conf/storage-schemas.conf` be sure to delete the old whisper files under `/opt/graphite/storage/whisper/`.